Must Love Dogs poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Sarah Nolan sits alone at a family gathering, visibly uncomfortable as her divorced status is highlighted.
 She's stuck, wounded from her divorce, surrounded by her large, loving but overwhelming Italian family..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 11 minutes when Sarah discovers her sister Carol has created an online dating profile for her on PerfectMatch.com without permission, including the requirement that matches "must love dogs" (though Sarah doesn't own a dog)..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.